codership/documentation/galeracluster/source/arbitrator.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _`arbitrator-shell-start`:

-When starting Galera Arbitrator from the shell, you have two options in how you configure it.
-Firstly, you can set the parameters through the command line arguments.
-For example,
+When starting Galera Arbitrator from the shell, you have two options as to how you may configure it.
+You can set the parameters through the command line arguments, as in the example here:

 .. code-block:: console